Conisbrough Court Rolls

 Only 166 Court Rolls, 8 Suit Rolls and 4 other documents survive and currently only a small number are transcribed and available online.
 This project aims to build upon the good work of the Lives and Livelihoods in Conisbrough Manor Project to make more Rolls available online, some transcribed and some available for ‘crowd transcription’.

 The project will also feature events, talks and living history events – and even training for those who want to try their hand at transcribing one of the Rolls.
 The project is also supported by the University of Sheffield, the Conisbrough and Denaby Main Heritage Group and English Heritage, with additional funding secured from the Friends of the National Libraries and the Friends of Doncaster Museums.

 Our first event took place in partnership with English Heritage at Conisbrough Castle on 23 June 2018.
 English Heritage staff and volunteers created this modern take on a couple of interlinked cases in the Conisbrough Court Rolls from 1380-1.
 The cases saw opposed parties counter-accusing each other in what was obviously a fine example of village in-fighting.
-We all liked this example of justice at work at the local level and the light that it sheds on ordinary life in the middle ages.

 Dr Charles Kelham, Borough Archivist, also gave a talk about the significance of the Rolls later on in the day.